 Similarly, Twitter is one of the most popular apps on smartphones today.
 Since its inception and early growth, it has become basically the main alternative to Facebook, simpler and more rapid.
 In this discussion, you cannot mention one without the other.
 You can probably open your phone and send a quick tweet in the time it takes you to read this section about Twitter.
 The entire infrastructure feels like it was made for mobile use.

 Yet its rapid nature is not always good.
 A bad tweet has brought down many a celebrity, and tweets have become news headlines for better or worse.
-The tweet has become a form of press release, and the tweet could be anything.
+The tweet has become a form of a press release, and the tweet could be anything.
 Character limits have been extended, and functionality increased to better incorporate videos and photos.
 People use Twitter every day, and people make their living from Twitter in various ways.
 Even discounting bots (of which there are a ton), there are hundreds of millions of tweets each day.

 All of this means that we cannot understate its popularity.
 There are about 340 million active users currently, and the platform is trying to gain more, although there have been fluctuations in recent quarters.
 How the social media company moves forward will undoubtedly be a subject of interest.